dragonfire535/xiao/README.md

 * **coolness**: Determines a user's coolness.
 * **gender-guess**: Determines the gender of a name.
 * **prune**: Deletes up to 99 messages from the current channel.
+* **severe-toxicity**: Determines the toxicity of text, but less sensitive to milder language.
 * **strawpoll**: Generates a Strawpoll with the options you provide.
 * **timer**: Sets a timer for a certain amount of time.
 * **toxicity**: Determines the toxicity of text.